drvinceknight/MAT013/Course_Notes/SAS_Notes/MAT013AdvanceduseofstatisticalpackagesSAS.md

     where substr(Name,1,1)="D";
     run;

-The result is shown in (note that the above code makes use of the "substr" function that we will see in section 3.3).
+The result is shown in (note that the above code makes use of the "substr" function that we will see later).

 ![Elements of the Dwarfs data set starting with "D".](images/image45.png)